 4. Be Ready for the New Workforce

 Younger operators are used to mobile devices and are mobile themselves — from using laptops versus desktops, to working remotely versus in an office.
 Because these digital nomads have certain expectations about work, it’s important to have paperless tools and systems in place to retain them as long-term employees.
-Digital MOS platforms already meet many of these expectations.
+Connected worker platforms already meet many of these expectations.
 Here are just a few examples:

 - Mobile manufacturing apps like 4Industry give users access to relevant information no matter where they are in the factory.
 In addition to their searchable and intuitive nature, these tools include QR and NFC code technology, granting operators instant access to all knowledge and tasks for a specific piece of equipment.